DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 Depending on the resulst of the test, null hypothesis can be rejected for a specific significance level - *p*-value.
 Conventionally, if *p*-value is less 0.05, the time series is likely stationany, whereas a *p* > 0.05 provides no such evidence.

 Common exploartory times series methods is identifying where the series has a self-correlation.
-Self-corelation of a time series is the ideat that a value in a time series at one give point in time has a correlation to the value at another point in time.
-Autocorrelation on the other hand asks more general question of whether there is a correlation between two points in a specific time series witha a specific fixed distance between them.
+Self-corelation of a time series is the idea that a value in a time series at one give point in time has a correlation to the value at another point in time.
+Autocorrelation on the other hand asks more general question of whether there is a correlation between two points in a specific time series with a specific fixed distance between them.

 We can apply the Box-Pierce test to the data to know whether or not the data is autocorrelated.